Alampuram (Hemalapuram): Archaeology Museum

 An archaeology museum is situated at the entrance of the Bala Brahma Temple complex.
 It houses a collection of sculptures and inscriptions recovered from the Navabrahma temples and surroundings of Alampur.

 Demographics

 The population in 1901 was 30,222, compared with the 27,271 in 1891.
 Alampur, the headquarters, had a population of 4,182.
 According to The Imperial Gazetteer of India, Alampur was a taluk of Raichur district, Hyderabad State.
 It has an area of 480 km2 in 43 villages.

 As of 2001 India census, Alampur had a population of 9350.
 Males constitute 54% of the population and females 46%.
 Alampur has an average literacy rate of 61%, higher than the national average of 59.5%; with 64% of the males and 36% of females literate.
 16% of the population is under 6 years of age.

+Politics

+Alampur comes under Alampur Assembly constituency which falls under Nagarkurnool Lok Sabha constituency.

 Geography

 The Krishna River separates the taluk from Mahbubnagar district on the North and the Tungabhadra from Karnataka state.
 The confluence of these two rivers is situated in the extreme east of the taluk, formerly at Kudavelly Village.
 The village was submerged by construction of Srisailam dam.
 The well known poet Kudavelly Srinivas Rao lived in Kudavelly village and has been documented in Golkonda Kavula Sanchika Book published in 1934 by Suravaram Pratapa Reddy.